 Seagate is using this 16TB pre-release version of its HAMR-based Exos hard drive to run the tests customers commonly use when integrating hard drives into enterprise applications.
 The successful tests have confirmed the HAMR drives are plug-and-play and operate just as any other hard drive in standard enterprise application environments.
 No architectural changes are needed to integrate HAMR drives into current data centers and systems.
 Customers simply plug the drives in as with any other enterprise hard drive.

-In today’s dawning Data Age, the hunger for greater storage capacity continues to accelerate, as data capture and creation at the edge proliferates, and rapidly-evolving Artificial Intelligence applications demand access to ever-larger datasets to extract crucial learnings.
+In today’s dawning Data Age — in which IDC reports that our increasingly digital world created, captured, replicated and consumed 33 zettabytes of digital data in 2018 alone, and this is expected to balloon to 175 zettabytes by the year 2025 — the hunger for greater storage capacity continues to accelerate, as data capture and creation at the edge proliferates, and rapidly-evolving Artificial Intelligence applications demand access to ever-larger datasets to extract crucial learnings.
 Affordable, deployable storage capacity enables the digitization of the world.

 Seagate has developed HAMR to enable the next big increase in the amount of data that can be stored on a hard drive.

 HAMR uses a new kind of media magnetic technology on each disk that allows data bits, or grains, to become smaller and more densely packed than ever, while remaining magnetically stable.
 A small laser diode attached to each recording head heats a tiny spot on the disk, which enables the recording head to flip the magnetic polarity of each very stable bit, enabling data to be written.
 Seagate’s proprietary execution of HAMR technology will be delivered in the industry’s standard form factor, thus reducing total cost of ownership by getting a lot more terabytes (TB) into the same space as a conventional hard drive.